film42/pghost/README.md

 2. Let the slot continue to collect WAL.
 DONE.
 3. Start a keyset page (or naive id range seek) in batches.
 This allows the vacuum to run.
 DONE.
 TODO: Impl keyset.
 4. Capture the LSN (using IDENTIFY SYSTEM) after we've copied the last row.
 DONE.
 5. Use a custom apply worker to merge data from rep slot "restart lsn" to "current lsn".
-KINDA DONE.
+DONE.
 6. Either continue to let the custom apply worker run, or switch to walrecv apply.

 Logical Replication:
 1. Can parse pgoutput.
 DONE.
 2. Can format attribute types into SQL expressions.
 KINDA DONE.
 3. Can upsert into the table up to some LSN.
-PENDING.
+DONE.

 General Flow:
 1. Creates a logical replication using pgoutput plugin.
 DONE.